 Guatemala became El Salvador and then Honduras.
 The terrain grew mountainous, green, and jungly.
 Wild rainforests alternated with farmland, growing sugarcane and coffee beans.
 Kipper slept through Nicaragua and most of Costa Rica, but she took the wheel through all of Panama and down into Colombia.
 South America at last!
 Continue reading “Otters In Space – Chapter 6: Kipper in Ecuador”

 This fall, Deep Sky Anchor Press will release its second book — Hell Moon by Mary E. Lowd!
+You can pre-order it here.

 This space opera horror novel is the first in a new trilogy from Lowd; the Xeno-Spectre trilogy features many of the same defining traits readers love about her other books — spaceships, animal-like aliens, rebellious AI, far future adventure, and queer found family.